HG2051 – Language and the Computer (AY2024-25)

 Acknowledgments

 The majority of the content for this course has been borrowed (with permission) from Michael Wayne Goodman and Francis Bond, who taught previous years.
-Below are some of the archives of the previous courses:
+Below are some archives of the previous courses: